View Source SPARQL.Client (SPARQL.Client v0.5.0)

 • Turtle being the preferred format for CONSTRUCT and DESCRIBE queries

-Although the returned result is mostly independent from the actually returned response format from the service, you might want to set it manually with the result_format and the name of the format
+Although the returned result is mostly independent of the actually returned response format from the service, you might want to set it manually with the :result_format and the name of the format

 SPARQL.Client.query(query, "http://some.company.org/private/sparql",